malekbenz/malekbenz/_posts/2015-12-22-install-run-your-first-application-nodejs.md

 comments: true
 tags : ['Javascript',  'NodeJs']
 categories: ['Javascript',  'NodeJs']
+description: Today We are going to install Nodejs and build our first application, of course a HelloWorld application.
+image: /images/nodejs/nodejsfs06.png
 ---

 Today We are going to install Nodejs and build our first application, of course a HelloWorld application.